There is no doubt that cheese tasting is an art form and it takes a pretty long time and effort to really nail it.

 The final rind that’s common is the wax rind which you should never eat and is traditionally added when the cheese has been made.

-Texture really is everything
+The texture really is everything

 The texture of the cheese can refer to its visual consistency or its mouthfeel: the sensation created by food or drink on our mouth.
-Whereas it’s visual consistency can be whether it looks soft like fresh cheeses, semi soft like brie or hard and firm like Parmesan.
+Whereas it’s visual consistency can be whether it looks soft like fresh cheeses, semi-soft like brie or hard and firm like Parmesan.

-In order to know your cheese you need to be able to pinpoint what the texture is and how it differs from others.
+In order to know your cheese, you need to be able to pinpoint what the texture is and how it differs from others.

-Now we move on to flavour
+Now we move on to flavor

 The flavour of the cheese will be a combination of taste and smell.
-You’ll be able to describe the flavour of the cheese using its aroma and taste but it’s also important to bear in mind that you should smell cheese before you taste it to get the complete concept.
+You’ll be able to describe the flavour of the cheese using its aroma and taste but it’s also important to bear in mind that you should smell cheese before you taste it to get a complete concept.

-10 best UK cheeses
+10 best UK kinds of cheese

-- Stilton – try this with barley wine or beer for a mixture of sweet and sour
+- Stilton – try this with barleywine or beer for a mixture of sweet and sour

 - Appleby’s Cheshire – this one is made for English Ale